STIR 6.4.0

 class stir::RegisteredObject< Root >

-Helper class to provide registry mechanisms to a Base class
+Helper class to provide registry mechanisms to a Base class.

 Suppose you have a hierarchy of classes with (nearly) all public functionality provided by virtual functions of the Base (here called Root) class.
 The aim is then to be able to select at run-time which of the nodes will be used.